pinoyshaun1991/LiveStyled/README.md

 # Refactor!

-Within this repository is a simple working API, which has the ability to retrieve users from a CSV, however, there are many issues within the codebase.
+Within this repository is a simple and working API, which has the ability to retrieve users from a CSV, however, there are many issues within the codebase.

 It's your job to refactor the code as best you see fit!

 You are not excepted to add any additional functionality.

+You are free to use any libraries you wish.

 Use this as a chance to demonstrate your ability to write clean and functioning code.

-You can either fork this repository or email us your zipped solution (without it's dependencies).
+Please email us your zipped solution.

 ## Installation